near/NEPs/specs/Standards/Tokens/FungibleTokenBase.md

 Version `1.0.0`

 ## Summary
-[summary]: #summary

-A standard interface for fungible tokens that allows for a normal transfer as well as a transfer and call in a single transaction.
+A standard interface for fungible tokens that allows for a normal transfer as well as a transfer and method call in a single transaction.
 The storage standard addresses the needs (and security) of storage staking.
-The fungible token metadata standard provides the fields needed for ergonomics across dApps and marketplaces.
+The [fungible token metadata standard](FungibleTokenMetadata.md) provides the fields needed for ergonomics across dApps and marketplaces.

 ## Motivation
-[motivation]: #motivation

 NEAR Protocol uses an asynchronous, sharded runtime.
 This means the following:
  - Storage for different contracts and accounts can be located on the different shards.